Think about these every day movements: reaching for a can on a

 tears a rotator cuff—and wear and tear from everyday use.

-of shoulder pain is a group of conditions called
+shoulder pain is a group of conditions called shoulder

-a fluid-filled sac providing a cushion between the
+fluid-filled sac providing a cushion between the rotator cuff

-tendons of the rotator cuff deep in the shoulder that,
+the rotator cuff deep in the shoulder that, along with muscles,

 Tears of the labrum (the soft, fibrous tissue rim that